 Chapter 7.
 Silvia Posocco: Postplurality: An Ethnographic Tableau

 Chapter 10.
-Henrietta Moore: How Exactly Are We Related?
+Henrietta L. Moore: How Exactly Are We Related?

 The Theorizing Ethnography book series seeks to reorient ethnographic engagements across disciplines, methods and ways of knowing.
 By focusing on ethnography as a point of tension between abstract thinking and situated life-worlds, the series promotes ethnographic method and writing as an analytical form that is always partial, open-ended and epistemologically querying.